Infection Prevention & Control (IPC) Annual Statement for Guildowns Group Practice 2025

 The ability to secure adequate access to laboratory support as appropriate.

-:Telephonic.
-Any abnormal samples are called through to the surgery by the lab.
-A telephone number is available to contact the lab for any queries about samples.
+• Abnormal samples are called through to the surgery by the laboratory, a telephone number is available to contact the lab for any queries about samples.

-Notifications via email are also sent from the lab to update us on waiting times or any other changes.
+• Notifications via email are also sent from the laboratory to update us on waiting times or any other changes.

 Criterion 9

-That they have and adhere to policies designed for the individual’s care, and provider organisations that will help to prevent and control infections.
+The practice has and adheres to policies designed for the individual’s care, and provider organisations that will help to prevent and control infections.

-These are reviewed and updated timeously to ensure high standards of infection control, as well as health and safety measures in order to protect both patients and staff alike.
-These include other provider organizations such as waste management, Cleaning company ,updates from local government providing information ,safety alerts for equipment and drugs, calibration of equipment, to name but a few.
+Policies and protocols are stored on a shared drive, these are reviewed and updated regularly to ensure high standards of infection control, as well as health and safety measures in order to protect both patients and staff alike.
+These include third party/contractors sued by the practice for waste management, cleaning company and also include updates from council, ICB, national safety alerts for equipment and drugs and calibration of equipment.

 Criterion 10

-Policies to manage staff illness to reduce spread of infection.
-Staff who contract vomiting and diarrhoea need to be free of symptoms for 48 hours before returning to work.
-Current guidance for staff with Covid pos infection is to remain at home for 5 days.
-This is to ensure spread does not take place amoungst other staff members as well as patients.
+• Policies to manage staff illness to reduce spread of infection - staff who contract vomiting and diarrhoea need to be free of symptoms for 48 hours before returning to work.
+Current guidance for staff who are unwell is that covid testing is not required, however, if a test has been taken and shows positive for covid, the advice is to remain at home for 5 days to ensure spread does not take place amongst other staff members as well as patients.

-Infection Control Lead Nurse.Maintains and ensures all protocols are in place.
-Annual IPC audits with any relevant action plans to be put in place and dealt with in a timely manner.
-Works with the practice staff to ensure high standards are maintained in order to prevent spread of infection eg. all clinicians must be bare below the elbows, no jewellery, aseptic technique.
-Good communication about updates and latest knowledge via weekly newsletter to all staff.
+• Our IPC lead nurse maintains and ensures all protocols are in place, conducts annual IPC audits and compiles action plans accordingly, working with all staff to ensure high standards are maintained in order to prevent spread of infection eg. all clinicians must be bare below the elbows, no jewellery, aseptic technique to be followed.